saoirse-ig/SaoirseQOL/README.md

 # **PAGAN MAGIC**
-The seeds needed for Pagan Magic are rare (DROPRATE PERCENTAGE HERE) but can be collected from basic grass just like other seeds and can then be planted and farmed for (NAME HERE) which can be used to make pagan items such as:
+The seeds needed for Pagan Magic are rare but not impossible at 0.1% but can be collected from basic grass just like other seeds and can then be planted and farmed for (NAME HERE) which can be used to make pagan items such as:
 (TOOL NAMES HERE)